AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/index.md

 }
 ```

 Handlers are located in the sources section of the mesh file.
-Each `source` will need a `name`, a `handler`, and other key value pairs that correspond to the `handler` type.
+Each `source` will need a `name`, a `handler`, and other key-value pairs that correspond to the `handler` type.
 In the previous example, the `openapi` handler only requires a `source`.

 ## Reference local files in handlers